Five Cool Places to Kayak and Canoe in NJ

 Union Lake, Millville

 Situated on 5,000 acres in historic Millville, you’ll find Union Lake, a favorite NJ kayaking and canoeing destination.
 On any given day in the summer, spring or fall, paddlers of all levels can be seen enjoying the day at this massive man-made lake.
 Make your way through the open, calm waters and picturesque scenery to more secluded waters flocked by shade trees.
 Coast a little farther and discover islands to kick back, take a break and enjoy the breeze.
 Birdwatchers, be on the lookout for bald eagles, belted kingfisher, osprey, ducks and wild turkeys.
 Stop back in the fall to see flocks of songbirds begin their migration.

 Monksville Reservoir, Ringwood

-This manmade reservoir in northern New Jersey is a hot spot for paddling enthusiasts and especially kayakers who love to fish.
+This reservoir in northern New Jersey is a hot spot for paddling enthusiasts, especially kayakers who love to fish.
 Spanning about 505 acres, the reservoir is approximately a three-mile journey with tranquil waters surrounded by serene forests, peaceful hiking paths and challenging bike trails.
-Kayaking anglers should get ready to brag a bit – trophy size muskellunge, walleye, bass and rainbow trout are reeled in often.
+Kayaking anglers should get ready to brag a bit – trophy-size muskellunge, walleye, bass and trout are reeled in often.
 And for the ultimate adventure, navigate your kayak through the submerged water forests.